tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    type fields.

 2. DTLS adds an epoch and sequence number to the TLS record header.
-   This sequence number allows the recipient to correctly verify the DTLS MAC.
+   This sequence number allows the recipient to correctly decrypt and verify DTLS records.
-   However, the number of bits used for the epoch and sequence number fields in the DTLSCiphertext structure have been reduced from those in previous versions.
+   However, the number of bits used for the epoch and sequence number fields in the DTLSCiphertext structure has been reduced from those in previous versions.

-3. The DTLSCiphertext structure has a variable length header.
+3. The DTLSCiphertext structure has a variable-length header.

 DTLSPlaintext records are used to send unprotected records and DTLSCiphertext records are used to send protected records.

 The DTLS record formats are shown below.
-Unless explicitly stated the meaning of the fields is unchanged from previous TLS / DTLS versions.
+Unless explicitly stated the meaning of the fields is unchanged from previous TLS/DTLS versions.

 ~~~
 %%% Record Layer